 While physical music products may have dominated the marketplace decades ago — and earned mechanical royalties for every unit sold — the primary source of today’s mechanical royalties is streaming.

 There are two types of music streaming services: interactive (Spotify, Apple Music), where the user chooses what music is played; and non-interactive (Pandora, TuneIn), a passive experience more like a radio station.
 There is no mechanical royalty paid for non-interactive streaming — only performance royalties.

 The rate at which songwriters and their publishers are paid mechanical royalties by streaming services is generally set by the government or determined by negotiations between publishers, collection societies, and streaming services.
 These rates will vary based on what type of customer is using the services (e.g., whether they’re on a paid or “freemium” plan) and what country the stream occurs in.

 To learn more about mechanical streaming rates, check out this deep dive.

-Performance royalties are generated from public performances such as live performances, terrestrial (FM/AM) radio play, tv/film/advertising usage, and streams (both interactive and non-interactive).
-These royalties are collected and paid out by a writer’s performance rights organization (PRO) or collective management organization (CMO).
-PROs and CMOs license the songs in their catalog and use performance data collected to allocate money to publishers and songwriters.
+Performance royalties are generated by live performances, terrestrial (FM/AM) radio play, TV/film/advertising usage, and streams (both interactive and non-interactive).
+These royalties are collected and paid out by a songwriter’s Performing Rights Organization (PRO) or Collective Management Organization (CMO).
+PROs and CMOs license the songs in their catalog and use performance data to allocate money to publishers and songwriters.